Parallel Tempering-Inspired Distributed Binary Optimization with In-Memory Computing: Methods

-The second baseline is a parallel WalkSAT, or ``PA-WalkSAT'', algorithm, which consists in the execution of seven parallel runs of the WalkSAT algorithm using the same temperature schedule as the PTIC-WalkSAT algorithm.
-The algorithm can be viewed as a variant of the PTIC-WalkSAT algorithm that does not allow any replica exchanges and performs only one episode for each replica; for this reason, we set the maximum number of iterations to 6,270,000, which corresponds to \textit{steps per episode} $*$ \textit{number of episodes} of the values we use when benchmarking the PTIC-WalkSAT algorithm.
+The second baseline is a parallelized version of the WalkSAT heuristic, or ``PA-WalkSAT'', which consists of multiple parallel runs of the WalkSAT heuristic, where the key difference is that the random walk probability parameters of each run are different, and match the ones on the replicas in the PTIC-WalkSAT algorithm.
+The algorithm can be viewed as a variant of the PTIC-WalkSAT algorithm that does not allow any replica exchanges and performs only one episode for each replica; for this reason, we set the maximum number of iterations to be 5,000,000, which corresponds to the number of steps per episode times the number of episodes of the values we use for benchmarking the PTIC-WalkSAT algorithm.
 The hyperparameter values are given in Table~\ref{table:pa_walksat_baseline}.